andrew-weisman/clam_analysis/README.md

 ln -s /home/weismanal/projects/idibell/links/original_project_repo/results $working_dir/results
 ```

-What follows is for posterity; here we should simply use the automatically generated patching commands generated in the [metadata processing section](#metadata-processing).
+What follows is for posterity; here we should simply use the automatically generated patching commands generated in the [metadata processing section](#metadata-processing). **One thing to note however:** don't forget to save the automatically generated process list (`process_list_autogen.csv`) in the results directory after each batch as it will get overwritten for each batch of differently sized images!

 Commands that I have run to generate files in the working directory include: